Satyajithchary/TinyVLM-A-Distilled-and-Quantized-Vision-Language-Model-for-Efficient-Food-Image-Text-Retrieval/README.md

 | **PTQ (INT8)** | **76.8** | **111.11** |
 | QAT (INT8) | 41.6 | 0.86 |

-> PTQ substantially outperforms single-epoch QAT for this architecture.
+> PTQ substantially outperforms QAT for this architecture.
 The compressed student's small capacity makes it sensitive to quantization noise during training.
 Extended QAT schedules remain a direction for future work.

 ---